teerytko/VO2max/README.md

 - power meter
 - rowing stroke rate

+## Versions
+V1 - Original version that works, can be found via the Instructable link above.
+V2 - Upgraded version by Urissel & Ivor, includes the CO2 & ambient temp/pressure to adapt to different elevation & temperatures.
+V3 - Proposed by Mahmoud, this is the T version.
+Currently abandoned due to issues with getting correct sensor readings.
+V4 - Proposed by Stefan, affectionately called "The Snork".
+Latest version.

+## Current Status
-Currently (July 23th 2023) a work in progress.
+Currently (August 16th 2023) a work in progress.
 Refer to the [Wiki](https://github.com/meteoscientific/VO2max/wiki) for exactly where we are now.

+### Steps to Build & Use - INCOMPLETE

 ## Order Sensors, board, and assorted fasteners.
 Check the [BOM](https://github.com/meteoscientific/VO2max/blob/main/BOM.md) for all the various parts to order, they can take a week or two to come in.